 Who Determines The Market Value Of A Property?

-The seller of a home or property sets the asking price—not the appraiser.
+The seller of a home or property is responsible for setting the price—not the appraiser.
 Typically, the listed price may be determined with the help of a real estate agent.
 Real estate agents conduct a Comparative Market Analysis (CMA) to determine the average cost for a home of your size, on a lot of your size, in the condition, and in the location of your home.
-Sellers rarely order an appraisal so as not to be bound by the appraisal when listing their property at their determined asking price and can ask for more than what their real estate or CMA recommends.
+Sellers typically do not order an appraisal so as not to be bound by the appraisal when listing their asking price and can ask for more than what their real estate or CMA recommends.

 However, since most mortgage companies will not provide a loan for more than the property’s appraised value, a borrower/buyer can use an appraisal to negotiate the price of the home.